DataDog/datadog-api-client-go/api/v1/datadog/docs/MonitorSearchResult.md

 `func NewMonitorSearchResult() *MonitorSearchResult`

-NewMonitorSearchResult instantiates a new MonitorSearchResult object This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed
+NewMonitorSearchResult instantiates a new MonitorSearchResult object.
+This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed.

 ### NewMonitorSearchResultWithDefaults

 `func NewMonitorSearchResultWithDefaults() *MonitorSearchResult`

-NewMonitorSearchResultWithDefaults instantiates a new MonitorSearchResult object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set
+NewMonitorSearchResultWithDefaults instantiates a new MonitorSearchResult object.
+This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set.

 ### GetClassification